cesinco/tableau-dashboard-extension-d3js/README.md

 ![Live Server Extension Enabled](assets/images/live-server-extension-enabled.png)

-Once installed, the "Live Server" extensoin creates a context menu itme when right-clicking on an HTML file, allowing you to start an http server, typically running on port 5500 unless it is unable to bind to that port.
+Once installed, the "Live Server" extension creates a context menu item when right-clicking on an HTML file, allowing you to start an http server, typically running on port 5500 unless it is unable to bind to that port.

 ![Launch Live Server](assets/images/live-server.png)